 How to claim housing benefit

-How and where to claim housing benefit depends on whether you are making a claim for other benefits as well as housing benefit.
+How to claim housing benefit depends on whether you make a claim for pension credit at the same time.

 If you only want to claim housing benefit